Last Updated (April 21, 2019)

 BELTS AND HARNESS

 All cars must be equipped with a quick release type, 5 point harness that must be dated within 3 years of the current race season with a minimum 3” lap belt and shoulder harness of 3”, properly affixed to the floor, roll cage or chassis with grade 8 bolts, no less than ½” in diameter.
-Head restraint strongly recommended.
-No riveting or tying belts.
+No riveting or tying of belts.
+A Head restraint device is strongly recommended but will be mandatory for the 2020 season.

 Gearshift, pedals and stock steering shaft must remain.
 Roof insulation, floor covering, and seats must be removed.
 Cars are permitted a removable steering wheel to allow entry and exit to the seat.